JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 Otherwise the ticket is worth 14 KWD.

-Let's see how to code that in dart:
+Let's see how to code that in Dart:

 ```dart
 void main() {